zfelcyn/Yik-Yak-Clone/README.md

 # NodeYak

-Welcome to NodeYak, a Django-based location application designed for interaction and connectivity.
+Welcome to NodeYak, a Django-based location-services application designed for local-community driven communication.
 This is for our CPTS 322 Project for our team called "Yak-Men

 ## Getting Started